MicrosoftDocs/Virtualization-Documentation/windows-server-container-tools/CleanupContainerHostNetworking/README.md

 # CleanupContainerHostNetworking.ps1 - README

-WARNING: Currently, this script is not compatible with overlay networking.
-Before running this script, ensure all overlay networks are removed from your host.

 ## Basic Logs: Capture container host state for troubleshooting
 To capture basic logs\* to assist with container network troubleshooting, run this script *without any arguments*:
 ```